 The add-in has a ton of features and going through each of them would take time.
 Nevertheless, some of the honorable mentions are listed below in the form of knowledgebase articles:

-These might not be directly connected to boosting productivity but will definitely come handy for use in some of the tasks DBAs are faced with.
+These might not be directly connected to boosting productivity but will definitely come in handy for use in some of the tasks DBAs are faced with.

 Seeing the above, it’s safe to say that this SQL complete add-in includes a set of productivity utilities that belongs in the toolbox of any DBA who works with Microsoft SQL Server using either SQL Server Management Studio, Visual Studio or even both.
 Code completion and keywords formatting, snippet insertion, auto-replacements, etc. are just some of the features that contribute to higher efficiency in the development process.